Gasuleg/Gasuleg.github.io/_posts/2016-06-06-welcome-to-jekyll.markdown

 <p>I actually work on the Ring GNU Linux client.
 So I learn how work the QT and GTK+.</p>

-<p>[1][https://github.com/Gasuleg/Smartlnfo-Ring](https://github.com/Gasuleg/Smartlnfo-Ring)(I will stop update this repository because I will push my code on the Gerrit draft of Savoir Faire Linux.
+<p>[1]<a href="https://github.com/Gasuleg/Smartlnfo-Ring">github/Gasuleg/Smartlnfo-Ring</a>: I will stop update this repository because I will push my code on the Gerrit draft of Savoir Faire Linux.
 It's more easy for my team to do some commentary on that platform and it's free software)</p>